yolosquadteam/icebreaker/documentation/Game Design Doc.md

 <p>Option 1:
       You crash on a strange planet, survive </p>
-Option 2:
+<p>Option 2:
-      You shipwreck on an island, but that island might not be what it looks like.
+      You shipwreck on an island, but that island might not be what it looks like.</p>
-Option 3:
+<p>Option 3:
       You wake up from what seemed a strange comma.
 You go out and everything seems to be deserted for quite some time.
-Theres no sign of life. Αs you walk walk through the desertness, you hear something move.
+Theres no sign of life. Αs you walk walk through the desertness, you hear something move.</p>
-Option 4:
+<p>Option 4:
       What seems like an EMP blast has rendered useless all electronics in you area.
-You and others set out to survive, make friends/groups ,enemies, in an enviroment where everyone fights for survival and maybe you can find what caused the blast and put a stop to it.
+You and others set out to survive, make friends/groups ,enemies, in an enviroment where everyone fights for survival and maybe you can find what caused the blast and put a stop to it.</p>
-Option 5:
+<p>Option 5:
-      Classical zombie apocalypse
+      Classical zombie apocalypse</p>

 ### Story (Detailed)